 In today’s world of GPS devices and internet mapping websites, navigation is something that most people don’t have to think about on a daily basis.
 But when it comes to survival and emergency preparedness planning, the subject of navigation is definitely something that needs to be taken into consideration.

-If the grid goes down and your fancy electronic devices stop working, you may have to rely on good old paper maps.
-Roadmaps, trail maps, and topographic maps can all be extremely valuable, especially in a off-grid SHTF situation.
+If the grid goes down and your fancy electronic devices stop working, you may have to rely on good old-fashioned paper maps.
+Roadmaps, trail maps, and topographic maps can all be extremely valuable, especially in an off-grid SHTF situation.

 Road Maps – I suggest having a number of different road maps.
 A national driving atlas, a local road map, and maps of your surrounding areas are all good items to keep inside your vehicle.

-Google Maps – A great way to be prepared is to map out your evacuation routes on Google Maps and then print them out.
-The great thing about Google Maps, is they give you the ability to plan out multiple different routes; including, walking routes and back country trails that may not be listed on regular maps.
-Take advantage of their satellite view and print as many different route options as you see fit.
+Google Maps – A great way to be prepared is to map out your evacuation routes on Google Maps, and then print them out.
+The great thing about Google Maps is it gives you the ability to plan out multiple different routes, including walking routes and back country trails that may not be listed on regular maps.
+Take advantage of their satellite view, and print as many different route options as you see fit.

 Topographical Maps – TOPO maps are great for those times that you may have to bug out on foot, and are packed full of useful information.
-They’ll give you a good idea of where to go, how far away things are, where you can find water, where you can find campsites, and how difficult the terrain will be.
 They can be found online or at most outdoor hiking stores.

 Recreation Maps – Another valuable source of navigation information can come from recreation maps.
 Most welcome centers and ranger stations have these maps.
 Whenever I hike a new trail, I try to pick one up for future use.

 Although I would never rely on any of these items as my primary source of navigational information, they can provide a wealth of information that may be useful during the early stages of a disaster.